ankitsaini2609/PViewer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-PViewer is a tool which is going to find overlapping permissions between two AWS IAM policies
+PViewer is a tool which will be used to find the conflicting policies for a user.

 ### Built With